KhronosGroup/glTF/extensions/Khronos/KHR_materials_pbrSpecularGlossiness/README.md

 }
 ```

-<a name="conformance"></a>
+<a name="bestpractices"></a>
-## Conformance and best practices
+## Best practices

 The PBR specular-glossiness extension can be used along with PBR metallic-roughness material model in glTF to enable support for both PBR workflows.
 Specular-glossiness can represent a broader range of materials compared to metallic-roughness.
 However, supporting specular-glossiness on low-resource devices may not be possible as it is more resource heavy than the metallic-roughness model.
-To get the best of both worlds a glTF asset can include both metallic-roughness and specular-glossiness in a single glTF.
+To get the best of both worlds a glTF asset can include both metallic-roughness and specular-glossiness in a single glTF asset.
 This allows the asset to take advantage of richer specular-glossiness materials where possible and still have a fall back with metallic-roughness to ensure that the asset can be rendered everywhere.
-Since such an approach requires including both material models it is best suited for a web scenario where a client can choose to download the appropriate material model from a server hosting the glTF file.
+Since such an approach requires including both material models it is best suited for a web scenario where a client can choose to download the appropriate material model from a server hosting the glTF asset.

 The following example shows how the same material can be defined using both metallic-roughness as well as specular-glossiness material models: